rbong/vim-flog/FAQ.md

 gv.vim does not have any customization or flexibility by design.

 Flog has features which have no equivalent in either of the other branch viewers.
-This includes commit marks, some navigation bindings, and contextually aware command completion.
+This includes commit marks, some navigation mappings, and contextually aware command completion.

 ## How can I learn how to use flog?